List of battlecruisers of Germany: Ersatz Yorck class

+Kriegsmarine

 O class

 The O-class battlecruisers were designed in 1937 to supplement the P-class cruisers then planned for the new German fleet.
-The three ships were armed with six 38 cm guns in three twin turrets, similar to the arrangement of the main battery of the Scharnhorst-class battleships.
+The three ships would have been armed with six 38 cm guns in three twin turrets, similar to the arrangement of the main battery of the Scharnhorst-class battleships.
 They were intended for use as long-range commerce raiders, with the goal of forcing Great Britain to disperse its battleships as convoy escorts.
 The ships were never laid down due to the outbreak of World War II in September 1939.